NotePlan/plugins/jgclark.SearchExtensions/README.md

 - **/searchInPeriod**: searches over the **calendar (daily, weekly etc.) notes of the time period you select**: ![selecting a period](period-selection.png)

 ## Results Display
-Apart from /quickSearch, the results are always **saved to a note** with the search terms as its title in a "Saved Searches" folder (which is created if necessary).
+The results are always **saved to a note** with the search terms as its title in a "Saved Searches" folder (which is created if necessary).
 If the same search terms are used again they will *update* the same note.
-You also are given the option of saving to the current note, or to the plugin console.
+You also are given the option of saving to the current note, or to the plugin console.  _The exception is /quickSearch, which always saves to the same "Quick Search Results" note._

 As the results are saved to a note, the following sorts of uses are then possible:
 - keep a note with all open tasks for a particular `@person` -- as live tasks that can be ticked off